10 key business metrics every startup founder needs to know

 When choosing your North Star Metric, it’s important to look at the big picture.

 Take for example a SaaS business which generates revenue through a monthly subscription model.
-The founders of this business might choose ‘monthly sign ups’ as their North Star Metric, and congratulate themselves on a job well done.
+The founders of this business might choose ‘monthly sign ups’ as their North Star, and congratulate themselves on a job well done.

-Following this North Star Metric, the marketing team could decide to put all resources into driving sign-ups to a free trial.
-This isn’t necessarily a bad strategy, and would certainly increase interest in the product, but problems will arise if the free trials never convert to paid subscriptions.
+Following this North Star Metric, the marketing team could reasonably decide to put all resources into driving sign-ups to a free trial.
+This isn’t necessarily a bad strategy, and would certainly increase interest in the product, but problems will arise if the free trials never convert into paid subscribers.

 For this reason ‘monthly sign ups’, whilst an important metric, may not be the best North Star for the business, as it only provides one half of the overall goal.